afrasier/language-forge/README.md

 # language-forge
 Create fantasy languages for use in RPGs and Videogames

-python 3 for unicode fun
+# Contribution
 Want to contribute?
 Create an issue so I know what you're working on and then make a PR when you're done!

-# TO-do
+# To-do
-Handle contractions
+* Handle contractions
-Add a few more example languages
+* Add a few more example languages
-Add api front end
+* Add api front end

 # How it works
 Language forge uses a set of rules defined in a language class (for example, `high_common.py`).
 These rules consist of an array of tuples with which to encode the English, and optionally, an override of the syntax parsing allowing users to restructure a sentence based on part of speech tagging.
 Additionally, it is possible to "strip" different parts of speech using an array of tags.
 See comments for more info